lpmi-13/current-projects/README.md

 #
 # don't have more than three things on the go at once
 ```

-# 155) Create micromaterial (maybe in gitpod) to use strace to confirm why a container can't startup
-- possibly trying to bind to a privileged port (eg, 80) without running as root

-# 141) Slide Deck for Chaotic Good project
-- Show need for faster iterations of learning from production outages in "safe" environment
-- It's an activity to contextualize what Google already does with Wheel of Misfortune
-- Need good examples to make it relatable

 # 160) Code Corpus API
 - we've got data sorted with https://github.com/lpmi-13/code-corpus-collector
-- we need an ECS service to run on a schedule and use the above to pull in data to RDS
+- we need a lambda to run on a schedule and use the above to pull in data to RDS
 - we need an RDS instance to store the data (probably postgres)
 - we need a custom domain (codecorpus.net)
 - we need an ALB to respond to requests to that domain
-- we need lambdas to handle the requests (at particular paths)
+- we need an ECS service to handle the requests (at particular paths)
 - we need a list of things people would want to use this for

+# 185) Create a CLI client for cloudsigma
+- has a REST API, so we need one go library to manage interaction (gocs), and one CLI to use that library (sigmactl).
+Since I'm still learning go, these are going to be heavily influenced by the digital ocean golang CLI.
 ---

 ## 2) Github User Stats